Janoti/devops-project/README.md

    * Login GCE
      > gcloud auth login

-   * For this project, i use Google Service Account with permissions to write to the storage bucket used by Terraform to save the states.
-To create, in GCP, go to IAM -> Service Account.
+   * Create a service account in GCP with permissions to write to the storage bucket used by Terraform to save the states:
+     > Go to IAM -> Service Account.
 Follow the default steps to create the account.
 Select the account and generate a private key in json format (Actions button).
 Save the file with the name **service-account.json** in TERRAFORM/terraform-gke folder.

    * Create a **Bucket** to save Terraform states.
 Save the bucket name.

-   * Go to **app directory** of the cloned repository(devops-project), edit the **MakeFile** and modify the following itens:
+   * Go to **app directory** and edit the **MakeFile** and modify the following itens:

     * pre-push-build:
        eval $(minikube docker-env)